riboseinc/ffxcodec/README.md

 ## FAQ

 Q. Does this only work with unsigned integers?

 A. It could be made to work with signed integers, but it wasn't built or tested with that use case in mind.

+Q. What is a tweak?

+A. It's kind of like a salt.
+The [initial FFX spec][1] has a good description.

 ## Warning